 The Qualcomm-powered Lenovo Yoga C630 (starting at $859) combines the productivity of a laptop with useful smartphone features, including LTE connectivity and always-on access.
 But those conveniences come at the expense of performance, which is well-short of what equivalent Intel-powered laptops offer.

 Still, the 13.3-inch Yoga C630 does a lot of things right to justify its steep price.
 The Ultrabook has a sleek, aluminum chassis, and this machine's outstandingly long-lived battery can last well into a second day of use.
 While the Yoga C630 may be too expensive to be a secondary device, this laptop is a good option for frequent travelers or anyone who wants a premium machine for everyday use.
+It's also one of the laptops with best battery life.

 Lenovo Yoga C630 Price and Configuration Options